natete/DrupalDevDays-Ionic-Workshop/README.md

 import * as moment from 'moment';
 ```

-Now we have available moment in this file and we can create an array of dates like this:
+Now we have available moment in this file and we can create an array of dates like this in our class inside the app.component.ts file:

 ```typescript
 dates = [